 However, if you are severely ill with COVID-19, you might need to be temporarily separated from your newborn.

 It's recommended that postpartum care after childbirth be an ongoing process.
 Talk to your health care professional about virtual visit options for checking in after delivery, as well as your need for an office visit.

 During this stressful time, you might have more anxiety about your health and the health of your family.
 Pay attention to your mental health.
 Reach out to family and friends for support while taking precautions to reduce your risk of infection with the COVID-19 virus.

 If you experience severe mood swings, loss of appetite, overwhelming fatigue and lack of joy in life shortly after childbirth, you might have postpartum depression.
 Contact your health care professional if you think you might be depressed.
 For example, if your symptoms don't fade on their own, you have trouble caring for your baby or completing daily tasks, or you have thoughts of harming yourself or your baby.

 Research suggests that breast milk isn't likely to spread the COVID-19 virus to babies.
 The bigger concern is whether an infected mother can spread the virus to the baby through respiratory droplets during breastfeeding.

 If you have COVID-19, take steps to avoid spreading the virus to your baby.
-Wash your hands before breastfeeding and wear a well-fitting face mask during breastfeeding and whenever you are within 6 feet of your baby.
+Wash your hands before breastfeeding and wear a well-fitting face mask during breastfeeding and whenever you are in close contact with your baby.
 If you're pumping breast milk, wash your hands before touching any pump or bottle parts and follow recommendations for proper pump cleaning.
 If possible, have someone who is well give the baby the expressed breast milk.

 COVID-19 vaccines during pregnancy and breastfeeding